Nativity with Saint Francis and Saint Lawrence: Investigation

 In 2009, Mafia informant Gaspare Spatuzza told authorities that when he was in prison with Mafia member Filippo Graviano in 1999, Graviano told him the painting was destroyed in the 1980s.
 According to Spatuzza, Graviano said the painting was given to the Pullara family in Palermo who hid it in a barn.
 Inside the barn, it was slowly destroyed by rats and pigs, and so was burnt.
 This story is doubted by some authorities.

 In 2018, informant Gaetano Grado told authorities the painting was stolen by amateur criminals but then acquired by the Mafia and given to Gaetano Badalamenti, head of the Sicilian Mafia Commission.
 The informant claims Badalamenti sold the painting to a Swiss dealer and told him it would be cut into pieces for transportation.
 The dealer he identified is now deceased.

-Some assert that it was sold to a collector in eastern Europe or South Africa.
+Some assert that the painting was sold to a collector in eastern Europe or South Africa.
 Another theory claims that it was destroyed in the 1980 Irpinia earthquake in southern Italy, shortly before a planned black market sale.

 Reproduction

 In 2015, television broadcasting company Sky commissioned a replica to replace an enlarged photograph that hung in the altar.
 The replica job was handed to Factum Arte, a company known for using sophisticated technology to create high-quality replicas.
 They had previously done so with the tomb of Tutankhamun.
 The team used slides and photographs of the painting, including black-and-white glass plate negatives of the painting from its last restoration in 1951.
 Other Caravaggio paintings were examined so the company could replicate his style.
 Sky produced a documentary about the original painting and the reproduction.
-The completed replica was hung in the altar on December 12, 2015.
+The completed replica was hung in the altar on 12 December 2015.